Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 A quick dry towel:

 You’ll use it at any geothermal bath (renting costs extra) and natural hot springs you’ll visit.
-We stand by these quick drying towels – they come in a set of 3 convenient sizes, are lightweight and easy to pack, absorb water well and dry nice and quick.
+We stand by these quick drying towels – they come in a set of 3 convenient sizes, are lightweight and easy to pack, absorb water well, and dry nice and quick.

 Shorts?…

 That one is debatable and really weather dependent.
 We each took a pair on our first trip and never took it out of the suitcase.
 Second time around we didn’t pack them and we had some really nice days (like 60s F and sunshine) and we could have used them while hiking.
 So it’s up to you.
-We are actually considering purchasing convertible hiking pants for our next visit to Iceland, where the legs simply zip off and you’re left in shorts.
-I’ll keep you posted 😊

 Would you like this ICELAND PACKING LIST in a PRINTABLE, FILLABLE format, that you can access from any device?